naninovel/docs/docs/en/guide/scenario-scripting.md

 ; The following command will auto-save the game.
 @save

-@save ; You can also place comments inline.
+@save ; You can also place comments inside command lines.

+# Label ; And inside label lines.

+Lorem [shake ; And inside inlined commands] ipsum. [; ...including empty ones.]
 ```

 We will use comments throughout the rest of the guide to annotate sample NaniScript snippets.